-As of the 15th of December 2020, the Netherlands is in a strict lockdown.
-These strict measures will remain until at least 28 April 2021.
+As of 15 December 2020, the Netherlands is in a strict lockdown.
+These measures will remain until at least 28 April 2021.
 Check the current situation and weekly COVID-19 update from the National Institute for Public Health and the Environment.

 Currently, travelling in and to the Netherlands is discouraged.
 If you do travel to the Netherlands, please remain in self-quarantine for 10 days.
-Some travellers will be required to present a negative COVID-19 test result when arriving in the Netherlands.
-Please visit government.nl for the current protocols and regulations.
+Some travellers will be required to present a negative COVID-19 test result when travelling to the Netherlands.
+Please visit government.nl for the current regulations.

 Additional measures during lockdown

-- Go outdoors alone or in groups with no more than 2 people.
+- Go outdoors alone or in groups with no more than two people

 - All publicly accessible locations such as museums, theatres, casinos, etc.

-- Restaurants and cafés, but takeaway and delivery remains possible
+- Restaurants and cafés, except for takeaway and delivery

-- The hotels remain open, but hotel restaurants will close and room-service is not available.
+- Hotels remain open, but hotel restaurants are closed and room service is not available

 Dutch measures against coronavirus